• Contact Info

 Primary Instructor - Summer 2022 / Spring 2023 / Spring 2024

+How can communities ensure that development is not something that just happens to them, but rather is something that is instigated from within?
+How can communities ensure that development builds upon community strengths and assets and re�ects the needs and wants of its members?
+What skills, knowledge, and tools do communities need to have at their disposal in order to inspire action and take charge of their future and become more livable, resilient and sustainable?
+This course seeks to answer these questions by examining how communities can build their capacity for change through the outdoor recreation economy and take proactive steps to improve their economic prospects and quality of life.
 Focus on how to build community capacity and readiness for the successful development of the Outdoor Recreation Economy.
 Emphasis is given to the different methods of building community capacity to ensure communities are in the best position to address challenges.
-Although every community is unique and the process of community economic development through the Outdoor Recreation Economy will look different from place to place, commonly identified best practices and case studies demonstrate how the Outdoor Recreation Economy can be developed to bring about significant economic, socio-cultural, and environmental benefits to communities across the world.
+Although every community is unique and the process of community economic development through the Outdoor Recreation Economy will look different from place to place, commonly identi�ed best practices and case studies demonstrate how the Outdoor Recreation Economy can be developed to bring about positive change.

 Background